ASTRONOE/Experimental_analysis/README.md

 # Experimental_analysis
-This is a repo that contains all my data science mathematical, and algorithmic experiments
+This is a repo that contains all my data on science mathematical, and algorithmic experiments